 - Payment History - Have you paid more than 30 days late?

-- Credit Card Balances - How many accounts do you have?
+- Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe on your accounts?

 Not just for qualifying

-In order to raise your FICO score, you've got to obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+To raise your score, you've got to have the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the original FICO score, sells FICO scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+Also available are information and tools that help you improve your FICO score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.